NashvilleCocoaHeads/2018-January-Coding-Challenge/README.md

 Secondly, make the unit tests pass to ensure your implementation is correct.

+Once tests are passing, see what logic, if any, from your linked list class can be moved to a protocol extension on `LinkedListType`.
+This would allow us to have a default implementation for any conforming type.

-BONUS CHALLENGE: Uncomment the performance test and get it to execute in less than 0.5 seconds.
+BONUS CHALLENGE: Uncomment the performance tests and get them to execute in less than 0.5 seconds per test.

 Finally, submit a pull request with your solution.
 Put your source files under a project folder with your name.